edbosisto/flight-deal-finder/README.md

-# Flight club is a flight deals scanner using Tequila API to search for flights
+# Flight club
+A flight deals scanner using Tequila API to search for flights

 ### Destinations and threshold prices are managed by Sheety